ref3t/TCACN/README.md

 ---

-## Reproducing the Analysis and Figures
+## Reproducing the Analysis

 The scripts in `Results/` operate directly on the latest workbook (`Data/FFFFFFinalResults.xlsx`, 52 logs).
 The commands below recompute the metrics and generate every figure referenced in the paper.
-Feel free to append `--show` (when supported) to open the Matplotlib window in addition to saving the PNG.
+Feel free to append `--show` (when supported) to open the Matplotlib window.

 ### 1. Recompute final metrics / refresh the workbook
 ```